MycroftAI/.github/CONTRIBUTING.md

 The majority of our technologies are written in Python, and this section presumes you are working on one of these projects.
 If you are looking at one of our non-Python repositories, please check the README or specific contributing guide for that project.

 #### Creating a Python virtual environment
-Rather than installing this directly onto your system, we strongly encourage the use of virtual environments.
-This creates an isolated Python environment allowing you to run everything using a specific version of Python, install different versions of dependencies, and when you're finished - delete everything quickly and easily.
+This creates an isolated Python environment just for this project, allowing you to work using a specific version of Python, and different versions of dependencies, without affecting the packages used by your operating system.
+And, when you're finished, you can delete the whole thing without breaking your computer!

 Again, there are many tutorials online for setting up a virtual environment including the Python documentation itself: https://docs.python.org/3/library/venv.html

-Most of the time, the following should work on regular Linux install using a bash shell:
+Most of the time, the following should work on Linux:
 ```
 cd /path/to/my/project     # Change to our working directory
 python3 -m venv .venv      # Create a virtual environment in .venv
 source .venv/bin/activate  # Activate our new virtual environment
 ```

-After activating the virtual environment your command prompt will be prepended to show the activated venv.
+After activating the virtual environment your command prompt may be prepended to show the activated venv.
 So if your shell usually displays:
 ```shell
 user@computer:~/my-project$
 ```